khan5ula/homepage/src/content/posts/post-05.md

 tags: ['css']
 ---

 This one was really bugging me out.
 The footer on my website was pushed to the bottom of the page by the wrapper div having min-height `screen`.
-It worked, but it pushed the footer below the page.
-I didn't like it, because if a page had only little content, the footer was still forced below the screen.
+It worked, but if a page had only little content, the footer was pushed below the screen.
+I didn't like it.

 I tried different approaches with flexbox, tables, and grids, as suggested on stackoverflow.
 None of the suggested solutions didn't work as I intended.